How I Built This Site with Next.js, Tailwind v4, and Claude Code

 | MDX | Blog posts as Markdown files with embedded React components.
 No database needed |

 If you've used Tailwind before, v4 is a significant change.
-The configuration that used to live in tailwind.config.ts now lives directly in your CSS:
+The configuration that used to live in tailwind.config.ts now lives directly in your CSS.
+No more JavaScript config file.

 @import "tailwindcss";